Meteorite (Mariah Carey song)

-"Meteorite" is a song by the American singer and songwriter Mariah Carey from her fourteenth studio album, Me.
+"Meteorite" is a song by the American singer Mariah Carey from her fourteenth studio album, Me.
 I Am Mariah...
 The Elusive Chanteuse (2014).
 It was composed by Carey and Q-Tip.
 A disco track, it contains a sample of the recording "Goin' Up in Smoke" written by Allan Felder, Norman Harris, and Ron Tyson, all of whom received songwriting credits for "Meteorite" as a result.
 It also quotes an observation by Andy Warhol that everyone will achieve 15 minutes of fame.

 "Meteorite" garnered mostly positive reviews from music critics, many of whom praised the disco influence and highlighted it as one of the album's best tracks.
 The song peaked at number 70 on the international download chart in South Korea.
 Carey performed "Meteorite" at the 2014 World Music Awards, for which she was criticized for arriving over an hour late, and included it on the set list of her 2014 tour, The Elusive Chanteuse Show.